nitaysol/AWS-MWA/README.md

 # General information:
-The application is composed of a local application and Manager & Worker instances running on the Amazon cloud.
+The application is composed of a local application, Manager & Worker instances running on the Amazon cloud.
 The application gets as an input a txt file that contains a list of pdf URLS + action.
 ## Action list:
 1. ToImage
 2. ToHTML
 3. ToText

-for more detailed explanation of the mechanism check the Running description label
+for more detailed explanation of the mechanism check the Running description label or the input/output which can be found under the project main folder

 ### Running the program:
 1. extract the zip file.